At Lothersdale School we celebrate the individuality of all our pupils and aim to provide high quality education that meets the needs of every child.

 The school has access to a wide range of professionals and outside agencies that we can contact for further support and advice.
 If we feel that outside agency input would benefit your child then we will have a meeting in school to discuss this with you.

 Enhanced Mainstream schools for specific learning difficulties, communication and interaction and BESD

 Specialist teachers for hearing and visually impaired children

 Transition is very well planned for all children.
 We hold a meeting with the secondary schools in the area to discuss individual children and their needs.

-There is also a document called the Inclusion Passport that is passed on to the next school.
-This documents all the interventions that have happened in primary school along with other information such as interests, levels and recent achievements.
+We will document the interventions that have happened in primary school, detailing what has worked well, along with other information such as the child's interests, academic progress and their recent achievements.

-Children with SEND will also have extra visits to their new setting in order for them to become familiar with the routines of the day.
+Children with SEND can also have extra visits to their new setting in order for them to become familiar with the routines of the day.

 Once the secondary school place has been confirmed then a meeting will be set up with parents, the current school SENCO and the SENCO from the secondary school to discuss how the transition for the child will take place to ensure a smooth and relaxed change occurs.

 A summary of the Lothersdale School Local Offer is attached at the bottom of this page